How to Apply

 This is a one year fellowship (with potential for 2nd year) as a Performance Improvement Engineer.
-Conduct operations improvement projects for Michigan Medicine's partner, MidMichigan Health in Midland, MI, to improve processes, cost effectiveness, and quality.
-Also, partake in lean work to assist in developing problem solvers.
+Conducts operations improvement projects for Michigan Medicine's partner, MidMichigan Health in Midland, MI, to improve processes, cost effectiveness, and quality.
+Also, partakes in lean work to assist in developing problem solvers.

 While dedicated to MidMichigan Health in Midland, this fellowship will have interactions and connections to the Performance Improvement division at Michigan Medicine in Ann Arbor.

 - Conduct and support projects for clients of the Performance Improvement department.
 Some projects are complex and involve coordination and collaboration of multiple departments.
 Projects include the following types of activities: (approximately 50% of work effort)